 - The development and implementation of Open Educational Resources (OER)

 - The use of new technologies, such as artificial intelligence and blockchain, in the scientific environment

-- News from the Leibniz Research Alliance Science 2.0
+- News from the Leibniz Research Alliance Open Science

 ZBW MediaTalk is being used as a networking platform for actors and interested parties from the areas of science, information infrastructures and scientific policy at the same time.
 The blog maintains channels on Twitter and Facebook and offers a free weekly newsletter that keeps the community regularly updated.
 Guest authors are invited to publish their own contributions.
 Suggestions for topics for this can be submitted here.